Phone icon. Need help? Call us on 0800 085 7371

 What is the winter fuel payment?

-The winter fuel payment is an entitlement that could get you between £250 and £600 to help you pay your heating bills.
+The winter fuel payment is an entitlement that could get you either £200 or £300 to help you pay your heating bills.
+The amount depends on your age and you must meet specific eligibility criteria.

 Who qualifies for winter heating allowance?

-You can get a Winter Fuel Payment if you were born before 25th September 1957.
+You can get a Winter Fuel Payment if you were born before 22nd September 1958, have lived in the UK for at least one day during the week of 16th to 22nd September 2024 and receive a qualifying means-tested benefit.
 Most people should get the winter fuel payment automatically if they’re eligible.

 Who should you speak to if you are struggling to pay your heating bills?